lumi-a/masters-thesis/thesis.typ

 == Tuning the FunSearch-Output <sec-funsearch-tuning-introduction>

 We used FunSearch to find "bad" instances for the four problems listed above.
-After FunSearch concluded, we manually searched through its output for promising code, manually tuned that code (e.g. by removing redundant items or making the instance more symmetrical, see #TODO[insert references to later tuning-figures])
+After FunSearch concluded, we manually searched through its output for promising code.
+We then manipulated the code, for instance by removing redundant items (see e.g. @evolution-bin-packing and @evolution-clustering) or making the instance more symmatrical (see @evolution-clustering, where we replaced `np.linspace` (which produces a sequence of evenly-spaced numbers) with `np.ones` (which produces a sequence of identical numbers)), and checking after every step whether the program's score decreased noticeably.

+Not all programs lent themselves to this, some programs just produced pseudo-random numbers, e.g. using trigonometric functions, but if successfull, we ended up with a concise, interpretable, symmetric instance that we could use to try and prove new results.

 == Implementation Details
 Our implementation#footnote(link("https://github.com/lumi-a/funsearch")) is a fork of Johannes Aalto's implementation#footnote(link("https://github.com/jonppe/funsearch")), which is a fork of Google DeepMind's repository#footnote(link("https://github.com/google-deepmind/funsearch")).